Bake Play Smile

 RECIPE NOTES & TIPS

-White chocolate - or substitute with milk or dark chocolate if you prefer.
+• White chocolate - Swap for milk or dark chocolate if you prefer, or swirl two varieties together for a pretty marbled effect.

-Storing - in an airtight container in the fridge for up to 2 weeks.
+• Storage - Store in an airtight container in the fridge for up to 2 weeks.

-Freezing - freeze in an airtight container for up to 3 months.
+• Freezing - Freeze in an airtight container for up to 3 months.
+Separate layers with baking paper to prevent sticking.

 Nutrition